Decking Oil

 MEETING THE DEMANDS OF CANADIAN DECKING

-• UV-Resistant (except Teak 1277)
+• UV-resistant: Protects against sun damage (except Teak 1277)

-• Reduces wood swelling and shrinkage
+• Minimizes wood movement: Reduces swelling and shrinkage

-• No sanding necessary for future applications
+• Easy maintenance: No sanding required for future applications

 SPECIFICATIONS